-Investments - The MTA Group's investment policies comply with the New York State Comptroller's guidelines for such operating and capital policies.
+The MTA Group's investment policies comply with the New York State Comptroller's guidelines for such operating and capital policies.
 Those policies permit investments in, among others, obligations of the U.S. Treasury, its agencies and instrumentalities, and repurchase agreements secured by such obligations.
 FMTAC's investment policies comply with New York State Comptroller guidelines and New York State Department of Insurance guidelines.

-Investments expected to be utilized within a year of March 31st or December 31st have been classified as current assets in the consolidated interim financial statements.
+Investments expected to be utilized within a year of September 30th or December 31st have been classified as current assets in the consolidated interim financial statements.

-Investments are recorded on the consolidated interim statement of net position at fair value.
+Investments are recorded on the consolidated interim statement of net position at fair value, except for commercial paper, certificates of deposit, and repurchase agreements, which are recorded at amortized cost or contract value.
 All investment income, including changes in the fair value of investments, is reported as revenue on the consolidated interim statement of revenues, expenses and changes in net position.
-Fair values have been determined using quoted market values at March 31, 2016 and December 31, 2015.
+Fair values have been determined using quoted market values at September 30, 2016 and December 31, 2015.